arvinpoddar/courseoffplus/README.md

 To save changes made to your classes or your notes, simply click the "Save All" changes button when you're done.

-## Changing Schools
+## Changing Schools/Websites

-Currently, CourseOff Plus is only live for Georgia Tech students.
-However, the school can be changed by downloading this repository from [Github](https://github.com/arvinpoddar/courseoffplus).
-Then, change the URL of the object tag on line 20 of the index.html file to the CourseOff workspace URL for your school.
-Then, run the website inside your localhost and you're done!
-If CourseOff isn't available for your school, you can use the URL for any schedule builder that your school uses!
+In CourseOff Plus, you can embed other schedule builders, whether it's CourseOff for a different school, or a different website altogether.
+By default, the website is CourseOff for Georgia Tech.

+To use a website builder for a different school, click the "Settings" button next to the "Help" button.
+Copy the website URL for your preferred schedule builder, paste it into the textbox, and click the "Save" button.
+Click OK on the alert, and the page will reload with your new schedule builder.

+You may run into the following issues:

+- **Blank Page:** If no builder website shows up, check that the URL you entered is correct.
+URLs must contain http:// or https:// to work.
+- **Refused to Connect:** If you see a refused to connect error, your schedule builder cannot be embeded in CourseOff Plus.

 _When offline, CourseOff Plus must be run inside a server environment for cookies to work.
 These files cannot be moved._